sudohari/chef-web-docs/chef_master/source/dsl_custom_resource.rst

      end
    end

-and is then usable in a recipe like this:
+and is then used in a recipe like this:

 .. code-block:: ruby